3.24.2026

 Currently there are three World War One scenario books available for Check Your 6! - those being the Colorful Skies series.
 These books offer the Check Your 6! gamer over 150 scenarios for the Great War, but only one that features the American 103rd Aero Squadron.
 To that end, I have put together, with the assistance of AI, the outlines for a dozen scenarios that focus on Paul Baer during his time with the 103rd.
 That is the good news.
 The bad news?
 AI cannot make a clear determination of what types of planes Baer was facing.

 Baer's opponents during his short tenure with the 103rd were a mix of Jastas (his patrols ranging from early March to May 22, 1918).
 However the reports are often not clear on the type of planes the Germans used.
 We do know on certain missions Baer specifically claimed Albatros fighters, but on others his claims are listed as "scout" or "D" type.
-As the various Jastas in the spring of 1918 were using the Pfalz D.IIIa, the Albatros D.Va, perhaps a Fokker D.VII or two, and even the odd Fokker Dr.I, when the reports are vague we must make some assumptions, and can also assume that just because Baer claimed an Albatros that does not preclude a mix of planes being used by the Germans for that encounter, as was frequently the case.
-Therefore, even though I have done much research and utilized many AI queries, in some cases we simple cannot verify what the Germans were flying.
+As the various Jastas in the spring of 1918 were using the Pfalz D.IIIa, the Albatros D.Va, perhaps a Fokker D.VII or two, and even the odd Fokker Dr.I, when the reports are vague we must make some assumptions, and can also assume that just because Baer claimed an Albatros that does not preclude a mix of planes being used by the Germans for that encounter, as was frequently the case within the German Jastas.
+Therefore, even though I have done much research and utilized many AI queries to access sources unknown to me, in some cases we simply cannot identify what aircraft types the Germans were flying.

 Here are Baer's combats, with claimed (letters) and confirmed (numbers) victories: